SIPNOC 2016: The SIP Network Operators Conference

 The Future for VoIP Networks.
 What are the open challenges in most VoIP networks?
 What are the trends coming from software and hardware vendors?
 How does SDN and NFV affect network growth?
 How do you prepare to support VoLTE, and IPv6?

-An added bonus: All training day participants will receive a hardcover training manual with detailed notes and diagrams covering all of the Training Day's topics.
+An added bonus: All training day participants will receive a hardcover training manual with detailed notes and diagrams covering the SIP Training topics.

 Workshops, BOFs and Sessions will focus on topics such as: